mvolkmann/blog/src/deno.md

 ## Running

-To run a Deno program, enter a command like the following:
+To run a Deno program, enter a command like the following, passing it a JavaScript or TypeScript file:

 ```bash
 deno run src/main.ts